jnickelsen/jnickelsen.github.io/_projects/2023-11-14-last-call-at-the-stargazer.md

 ![Last Call at the Stargazer cover]({{site.baseurl}}/images/books/last-call-mockup.png){:.centered}

-Currently available as a download for all of my newsletter subscribers.
-(Sign up [here](https://jessicanickelsen.ck.page/)!)
+I'm currently offering this short story as a download for all of my newsletter subscribers.
+(Sign up [here](https://jessicanickelsen.ck.page/), and enjoy!)

-Fortune and Folly collide in The Stargazer—where luck is a double-edged coin, and a chance encounter spins a tale of chaos, humor, and the unpredictable dance of destiny
+The hook:

 In the dimly lit confines of The Stargazer, fate takes center stage as a seemingly lucky bus driver named Joe crosses paths with a troubled man, Stan.
-As tensions escalate, a series of bizarre events unfold, involving spilled drinks, misplaced luck, and an accidental gunshot that punctuates the night.
-Brace yourself for a rollercoaster of chaos, humor, and unexpected twists in this gripping tale that explores the thin line between luck and misfortune.
+As tensions escalate, a series of strange events unfold, involving spilled drinks, misplaced luck, and an accidental gunshot that punctuates the night.

+Dive into this unpredictable tale of chaos, humor, and unexpected twists in this story that explores the thin line between luck and misfortune.